Vikaash19/Experiment--02-Implementation-of-combinational-logic-/README.md

 F2=xy’z+x’y’z+w’xy+wx’y+wxy

 ## Equipments Required:
-## Hardware – PCs, Cyclone II , USB flasher
-## Software – Quartus prime
+Hardware – PCs, Cyclone II , USB flasher,Software – Quartus prime

 ## Theory:
 Logic gates are electronic circuits which perform logical functions on one or more inputs to